gem5/gem5-resources-website/MAINTAINING.md

 # Searching Resources

 In case searching does not work on the website (i.e., putting in a query does not work but filtering works), you need to update the search index.
 To do this, go to the MongoDB Atlas dashboard and click on the `Search` tab.
-Then click on the `Create Index` button.
+If an index does not exist, then click on the `Create Index` button.
 In the `Create Index` dialog box, select `Visual Editor` first.
-Then, select the database and collection you wish to create a search index for, along with a name for it.
+Then, select the database and collection you wish to create a search index for.
+Leave the name as "default".
 Then, create the index and the website should be able to search again.

 # Testing Configurations